srahman77/databrics/UC/UC Upgrade.md

     3. Understand customer's pain point: Regarding existing governance methodologies (in other project cases, existing system/flow)
     4. Understand customer's need
     5. Get to know stakeholders and their processes
 * We should make sure a check list of pre-requisites-
-     Customers:
+     * Customers:
-        1. No Hard blockers:
+       1. No Hard blockers: Make sure no blockers from customer side that can derail the upgrade. e.g. in AWS, UC is not supported in single tenant databricks (needs E2).
+No such limitaions for Azure and GCP, but make sure if any new limitaion comes.
+Also, UC is supported in Premium and above.
+Standard tier does not support UC
        2. Identify administrator:
        3. Cloud Account access:
        4. Access to metastore:
        5. Idea of how permissions should look: